4cadia-foundation/janus/packages/indexer-dapp/README.md

 # install dependencies
 yarn install

-# if you are in develop mode enter folder:
+# if you are in develop mode enter folder

 janus/packages/indexer-core

-# Is run command:
+# Is run command
 yarn build

 # serve with hot reload at localhost:8080